 Kayla realized it was going to be difficult to leave her friends on the fertility team who had treated her so well.
 After all, they'd grown close by seeing each other every other week for months.
-But the Baanders once again found themselves in good hands with Sarah Baldassaro, MD, who would work with the couple throughout their pregnancy and delivery.
+But the Baanders once again found themselves in good hands with one of our board-certified obstetric gynecologists, who would work with the couple throughout their pregnancy and delivery.

 "Our OBGYN has been phenomenal, as well," says Kayla.
 "I'd tell other couples not to be overwhelmed or afraid to ask for help.
 Infertility is a challenge many couples don't want to discuss.
 But finding the right physician and team makes all the difference."